Absolutely! There is only one gotcha: You will probably want to set up SAML for SSO since Trusted Tickets are not supported by Tableau Online.

 make sure to keep you in the loop on the exciting new features that are just around the corner!

 Product updates are released frequently.
-These updates keep your application up-to-date with the latest Tableau features but also introduce new features of our own.
+These updates keep your application up-to-date with the latest analytic platform features but also introduce new features of our own.

 Curator does track user dashboard visits; however, we'd recommend a more advanced system such as Google Analytics or Matomo, which are easy to set up in the backend of your Curator site.